Saint-Maclou Church, Rouen copyright French Moments

 Facade of Saint Maclou in Rouen © French Moments

 The West front stands on a picturesque square named after the architect who added the stone spire of the lantern tower in the 1860s: Place Barthélémy.
-The North side of Saint-Maclou is bordered by the rue de Martainville with picturesque old Norman half-timbered houses.
+The North side of Saint-Maclou is bordered by the rue de Martainville, which has picturesque old Norman half-timbered houses.

 The West Front